 You’ve heard of people flipping houses – now get ready for a crowd of them doing the same for sneakers.

 Yeap, you read us right.
-It’s one of the most unique ways to make money fast on this list, but it’s super well-paying if you know the tricks behind it.
-The sneakerhead community or “hypebeasts” are known for their willingness to pay loads of cash to add up to their collection – so why not explore this as a side hustle?
+It’s one of the most unique ways to make money on this list, but it’s super well-paying if you know the tricks behind it.
+The sneakerhead community or “hypebeasts” are known for their willingness to pay loads of cash to add up to their collection – so why not explore this to make some money?

 If you’re above the age of 14, Amazon Mechanical Turk (or MTurk) is a fantastic way to make some fast money online doing simple tasks.

 You’d have to register and be confirmed through their site, first of all.
 One that’s done -you can start looking through a myriad of administrative tasks, survey participation, basic data entry, and other tiny micro-tasks that are outsourced to YOU by other companies.